jm33-m0/mec/README.md

 ## disclaimer

 - please use this tool only on **authorized systems**, im not responsible for any damage caused by users who ignore my warning
-- exploits are adapted from other sources, please refer to its author info
+- exploits are adapted from other sources, please refer to their author info